PHM5013 – Precision Drug Discovery and Pharmacogenomics

 Course Outline

-1. Pharmaceutical Development Pipeline: An integrated overview of the drug discovery and development continuum, from target identification through preclinical optimization and clinical trial design to regulatory submission
+1. Pharmaceutical Development Pipeline: An integrated overview of the drug discovery and development continuum, spanning target identification and validation, lead optimization, non-clinical development, clinical trial design across Phases I to IV, and regulatory approval.

 Course Requirements